 - Write letters to appropriate authorities and ask for changes that can help curtail human rights violations by police.
 The Human Rights Watch organization recommends who to write and what to ask for at hrw.org.

-- Have students complete the POV online quiz, What Would You Do?, which puts students in the shoes of a mayor, a police officer, and a citizen.
+- Present a scenario and ask students to place themselves in the shoes of a mayor, a police officer, and a citizen.
 Do students change their approaches to law enforcement based on whose shoes they are standing in?
 If so, why?
 How do some of the approaches described in the quiz compare to local decisions and strategies related to law enforcement?

 RELATED LEARNING STANDARDS